Types of quantum field thories

 Rather, what really does characterize the manifold underlying a spacetime is its collection of all probes by the test spaces , i.e. by all morphisms in Diff and their relation among each other.
 The collection of information encoded by these probes yields the sheaf CartSp, and this does characterize the full structure of the manifold.
 For more on this see diffeological space.

-On the other hand, if there is extra structure available on the manifold , such that for instance a “scalar field”, i.e. a smooth function , and if we take morphisms of such manifolds to respect this extra structure, then it is possible to intrinsically in an non-evil way characterize for instance the sub-set of points on which takes a fixed value.
+On the other hand, if there is extra structure available on the manifold , such as, for instance, a “scalar field”, i.e. a smooth function , and if we take morphisms of such manifolds to respect this extra structure, then it is possible in an non-evil way to characterize intrinsically, say, the subset of points on which takes a fixed value.
 The scalar curvature invariants of a pseudo-Riemannian metric on do play such a role, and thus induce intrinsic observable structure.
 So what matters in the above example is not that one point is called and one is called , but that at one point the Ricci curvature function vanishes, and at the other not.
-As a diffeomorphism is applied to the manifold, the points may be re-identitfied, but if the Ricci curvature vanished at one point before it will vanish at the re-identified point after the re-identitfication, and hence still characterizes that as one of the points where the Ricci curvature vanishes.
+As a diffeomorphism is applied to the manifold, the points may be re-identified, but if the Ricci curvature vanished at one point before, it will vanish at the re-identified point after the re-identification, and hence still characterizes that as one of the points where the Ricci curvature vanishes.
 So the apparent paradox in the above arises from insisting that is and is even after applying a diffeomorphism.
 This is evil.
 The diffeomorphism identifies with and with instead.